ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 An example of implementation can be found in the [Sirius](https://eclipse.org/sirius/) integration plug-in see the class [SiriusConfigurationProvider](https://github.com/ObeoNetwork/M2Doc/blob/master/plugins/org.obeonetwork.m2doc.sirius/src/org/obeonetwork/m2doc/sirius/providers/configuration/SiriusConfigurationProvider.java) and the extension in the [plugin.xml](https://github.com/ObeoNetwork/M2Doc/blob/master/plugins/org.obeonetwork.m2doc.sirius/plugin.xml).

-### Service token

-The service token extension point org.obeonetwork.m2doc.ide.services.register can be used to reference a set of [service classes](index.html#default-constructor) using a token name.
-This token can be selected using &#171;Select tokens&#187; menu in the [template editor](index.html#template-editor).

 ### Special return types

 The M2Doc evaluation engine converts any object to a string in order to insert it in the generated document.
 To add flexibility in the produced document we chose to expose some special types to service creators.
 Those types are [MElement](https://github.com/ObeoNetwork/M2Doc/blob/master/plugins/org.obeonetwork.m2doc/src/org/obeonetwork/m2doc/element/MElement.java) and allow directly inserting document artifacts: